Krakow guide The ultimate Krakow guidebook: attractions, landmarks, curios, restaurants, hotels, museums, entertainment, maps

 Tips for the Business Visitor Coming to Krakow

 In emergency dial 999 or 112 (cell phones) to call for the ambulance.
-The call is toll-free but do not expect anybody on the other end would speak English.
+The call is toll-free but do not expect anybody on the other end would speak good English though it's possible.

 Tap water in Poland is drinkable but hardly savory.
 Poland’s bottled water and soft drinks are OK and fruit juice (try black currant!) even better.
 Polish shops sell only pasteurized milk.

-Food in Poland generally entails the same health hazards as in the European Union or the USA.
+Food in Poland generally entails the same health hazards as in the rest of the European Union or in the USA.

 Healthcare in Krakow